As a public health professional with a background in maternal child health

-My focus on breastfeeding support began in 2008 as a Certified Lactation Counselor (CLC), and I became an IBCLC in 2010.
-I have been in private practice as a lactation consultant since 2013, and I have also worked in the hospital setting as a lactation consultant.
+I became a Certified Lactation Counselor (CLC) in 2008, and an IBCLC in 2010.
+I have been in private practice as a lactation consultant since 2013.
+I have also worked in the hospital setting as a lactation consultant.
 I have worked with hundreds of families, and what I enjoy most about this work is educating families so that they feel empowered in their parenting choices.
 I love to see the confidence develop in new parents as they become an expert in their own baby.
 The first few months of parenting can be challenging, but there are many options for support.